chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     9; superquadric; 0.3:0.1:0.1:5:2:2; -1.25:-0.3:0.3 ; 0:0:0 # Right engine shape
     10; cylinder; 0.05:1; -1.25:-0.3:0.3 ; 0:1.57079632679:0 # Right engine hole
     operations
-    30; difference  ; 1:0 # Trim of the left wing
+    30; difference  ; 1:0 # Trim off  the left wing
-    31; difference  ; 3:2 # Trim of the right wing
+    31; difference  ; 3:2 # Trim off  the right wing
-    32; union       ; 30:31 # Combined the two wings
+    32; union       ; 30:31 # Combine the two wings
-    33; union       ; 32:4 # Combined the wings with the plane fuselage
+    33; union       ; 32:4 # Combine the wings with the plane fuselage
-    34; union       ; 33:5 # Combined vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combined horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combined left engine with the fuselage
+    34; union       ; 33:5 # Combine vertical part of the tail wing with the fuselage 35; union       ; 34:6 # Combine horizontal part of the tail wing with the fuselage 36; difference  ; 8:7 # Hole in the left engine 37; union       ; 35:36 # Combine left engine with the fuselage
     38; difference  ; 10:9 # Hole in the right engine
-    39; union       ; 37:38 # Combined right engine with the fuselage and the other engine
+    39; union       ; 37:38 # Combine right engine with the fuselage and the other engine

 This step gives us the following plane without engines.